janawold1/2026_S_nereis_Cons_Gen/01_pop_sequence_QC_and_alignment.md

     ${out}bam/SP01_LIC002.bam
 ```

- The `for` loop below was used to merge all other samples.
+ This `for` loop below was used to merge all other samples.
 ```
 for lib in lib2 LIC002
     do